LadBaby: Christmas chart record from 2018 - 2022

 In December 2021, LadBaby announced they were trying to get a fourth consecutive festive No. 1 by releasing a new Christmas single featuring Elton John and Ed Sheeran.
 Unlike their other parodies, the new song "Sausage Rolls For Everyone" is based on a 2021 song, "Merry Christmas", which became a chart-topper for featured artists Ed Sheeran and Elton John on the Official Singles Chart Top 100 on 10 December 2021 (week ending date 16 December 2021).
 Again, LadBaby found the new record up against oldies from Wham! and Mariah Carey (both number one hits in the previous year), as well as singles by Adele and Gayle.
 In the same week, an acoustic version of "Sausage Rolls For Everyone" was released with The Food Bank Choir (rather than Sheeran and John).
 The acoustic version also came with a new video recorded at St Margaret's the Queen Church (as it is where the Norwood and Brixton Food Bank is located), featuring the Hoyles alongside stroke survivor Donna Kennedy and her 12-year-old son Ronan.

 On 24 December 2021, LadBaby secured their fourth Christmas No. 1 in a row with a sales total of 136,445 (including 110,882 downloads and 4,898 CDs being sold), beating the original version of "Merry Christmas" by over 45,000 sales (with this number 2 getting a sales total of 90,508 in the end).
 On 31 December 2021, "Sausage Rolls For Everyone" was replaced at number one by the original "Merry Christmas", when it dropped to number 29 in the charts, managing a second week in the UK Top 40 and equalling the drop of 2015's "A Bridge over You" by the Lewisham and Greenwich NHS Choir, which once had the record-breaking fall from the top.

 On 23 December 2022, "Food Aid" debuted at No. 1 on the chart, marking LadBaby's fifth consecutive Christmas No. 1.

 Ladbaby also released a cover single of "Food Aid" with Bents Green School on 20 December 2022.

-LadBaby chose to not release a single for Christmas 2023 and Christmas 2024.
+LadBaby chose to not release a single for Christmas 2023.